tarantool/doc/doc/reference/reference_lua/fiber.rst

 Message exchange is synchronous.
 The Lua garbage collector will mark or free the channel when no one is using it, as with any other Lua object.
-Use object-oriented syntax, for example ``channel:put(message)`` rather than ``fiber.channel.put(message)``.
+Use object-oriented syntax, for example, ``channel:put(message)`` rather than ``fiber.channel.put(message)``.

 ..  _fiber-channel: